 Moderate: The evidence consists of pre- and post-implementation data on nurses' adverse drug reaction reporting, post-implementation data on patient reporting of adverse drug reactions and allergies, and anecdotal reports.

 - Increased awareness and reporting by nurses: During a 7-month study before and after the program was rolled out, the number of adverse drug reactions reported each month by nurses rose from 3 to 48.
+To assist in this, pharmacy data was used to identify adverse drug reactions and to track if staff had reported the reaction; this specific data also demonstrated an increase in nurse reporting from the baseline.
 In 2007, the average number of nurse-reported events represented approximately 8 percent of the hospital's total reported adverse drug reactions compared with less than 1 percent before the program began.

 - Medication allergy reconciliation: Since West Los Angeles Healthcare Center instituted the medication allergy questionnaire, patients have reported approximately 30 percent more medication allergies than what was previously documented in their medical record.
 When nursing staff compared the completed questionnaires with the EMR, they were able to identify inconsistencies between the EMR and the questionnaire and reconcile the information.
 In addition to verifying if the medication allergy information in the EMR was accurate, nurses found that this was a valuable opportunity for the nurses to remind patients/families of the medication allergies (10 to 15 percent of patients completing the questionnaire failed to list all of their medication allergies that were accurately documented in the EMR).